Esben-Andreas-Madsen/GMD1_Ascendia/Log6 Final Game and Conclusion.md

 You can run into a wall and build momentum by doing so.
 It's not gamebreaking but has yet to be fixed.

+#### Button colour

+Some buttons have the wrong 'selected' colour.
+This should only be two buttons that show as green when selected instead of red.

 ## Conclusion